 Our board of directors is responsible for overseeing our affairs.
 Our board of directors conducts its business through meetings and actions taken by written consent in lieu of meetings.
 The policy of our board of directors, as set forth in our Corporate Governance Guidelines (the "Guidelines"), is to encourage and promote the attendance by each director at all scheduled meetings of our board of directors and all meetings of our stockholders.
-During the year ended December 31, 2017, our board of directors held five meetings.
-All of our directors during the term of their tenure attended at least 75% of the meetings of our board of directors in 2017, including meetings of the committees of our board of directors of which they were members.
-In 2017, all of the eight directors then serving on our board of directors attended our 2017 Annual Meeting of Stockholders.
+During the year ended December 31, 2021, our board of directors held eight meetings.
+During the year ended December 31, 2021, all of our directors attended at least 75% of the meetings of our board of directors including meetings of the committees of our board of directors of which they were members.
+In 2021, all directors then serving on our board of directors attended our 2021 Annual Meeting of Stockholders.